Academics, Programs, and Opportunities

 Students interested in taking courses offered through Emory’s Summer School must consult with and receive permission from the Advising Support Center.
 The Advising Support Center will review course eligibility, academic placement, and prerequisite requirements.
 The Advising Support Center can help students enroll, make changes to their schedules during add/drop/swap period or withdraw from courses on or before the withdrawal deadlines.
 Summer enrollment can help supplement academic progress at Oxford College; however, summer session may not be used to replace a regular semester of residency at Oxford.

 Summer School courses can count towards general education courses and Oxford College graduation requirements.
-Some components of Oxford’s General Education Program (specifically Discovery Seminars, and the Milestone Project), cannot be taken through Emory College Summer School.
+Some components of Oxford’s General Education Program (specifically Discovery Seminars), cannot be taken through Emory College Summer School.
 These courses are only offered at Oxford College.

 Summer School courses can satisfy intended major requirements, as well.